cabal-club/cable/readme.md

 4. Attacks that stem from how cable data ends up being stored locally.
 For example, an attacker with access to the user's machine being able to access their stored private key or chat history on disk.

-5. Attacks that come from *within* a cabal, by those believed to be legitimate members, are documented here, although it is currently assumed that those who are proper members of a cabal are trusted to not cause problems for other users.

 ### 7.2 In-scope Threats

+Documented here are attacks that can come from *within* a cabal -- by those who are technically legitimate members and can peer freely with other members.
+It is currently assumed (until something like a version of Cabal's subjective moderation system is designed & implemented) that those who are proper members of a cabal are trusted to not cause problems for other users, but even a future moderation design would benefit from a clearly laid-out of the attack surface.

 ### 7.2.1 Susceptibilities
 #### 7.2.1.1 Inappropriate Use
 1. An attacker could issue `post/topic` posts to edit channel topics to garbage text, offensive content, or malicious content (e.g. phishing).
 Since most chat programs have channel topics controlled by "moderators" or "admins", this could cause confusion if users do not realize that anyone can set these strings.
 2. The list of channels in the `Channel List Response` message could be falsified to include channels that do not exist (i.e. no users have posted to them) or to omit the names channels that do exist.
+    1. A possible future mitigation to this could be inclusion of an explicit `post/channel` post type, to denote channel creation, which `Channel List Response` responders would need to cite the hashes of.
+This doesn't seem very important though, since an attacker could trivially produce 1000s of legitimate noise-creating channels anyways.

 #### 7.2.1.2 Spoofing
 1. An attacker could issue a `post/info` to alter their display name to be the same as another user, causing confusion as to which user is authoring certain chat messages.
+    1. Client-side mitigation options exist, such as colourizing names by the public key of the user, or displaying a short hash digest of their key next to their name for important operations.

 #### 7.2.1.3 Denial of Service
 1. Authoring very large posts (gigabytes or larger) and/or a large number of smaller posts, and sharing them with others to download.